oleobal/raytracer/readme.txt

 Week: 6

+OBJ and MTL files can now be loaded.
+We can also define a material for the whole object (color, diffuse, specular, etc).

+Generating a picture using "dolphins.yaml" may take more than one hour due to the complexity of the object mesh.
+This means that runme.bat may also take more than one hour before completion.

+For very long renders (such as dolphins.yaml), a progression indicator has been added ; its step (in percentage of completion) can be specified using the PrintProgression parameter.

 Depth of field:
 	We added Depth of Field support, but not through the method suggested.
 	Instead, we use the sprite scattering method : we overlay a circular